 Sin of Commission

 Most often, when sin is used as a specific act of the sinful nature, it is referring to an act of commission.
 It is something that I have done that is contrary to the will of God.
-In Romans 5:14 Paul clearly expresses this idea of sin being synonymous with breaking the law; “. . . even over those who did not sin by breaking a command . . .“.
-Throughout the Bible there are numerous accounts of people condemned because they disobeyed the law or some other instruction from God.
+In Romans 5:14, Paul clearly expresses this idea of sin as synonymous with breaking the law; “. . . even over those who did not sin by breaking a command . . .”.
+Throughout the Bible, there are numerous accounts of people condemned because they disobeyed the law or some other instruction from God.
 And in our everyday usage of the word it typically refers to an action that we regard as wrong.

 Sin of Omission

 A less obvious way that we sin is by failing to do the good that we know that we should do.
 This is the sin of omission.
 James 4:17 describes this form of sin as “If anyone, then, knows the good they ought to do and doesn’t do it, it is sin for them“.
-If I know that I should do something, but decline to do it, it is really no different that the sin of commission described above.
+If I know that I should do something, but decline to do it, it is really no different than the sin of commission described above.
 Failing to miss the mark God has set out for us is failure.
 It does not matter if we shoot too far or not far enough.
 And this sin of omission is not just failing to do something that the Bible tells us we ought to do.
 It is also failing to follow the direction of the Holy Spirit.

 The Third Way